 In 2010, the Netherlands ended its four-year commitment of 1,950 troops to NATO's International Security Assistance Force Afghanistan (ISAF).
 The soldiers had supported NATO efforts against a Taliban insurgency.
 Twenty-four Dutch troops died and 140 were wounded during the mission.
 After ending its commitment to ISAF, the Netherlands contributed 100 military personnel to the NATO mission Resolute Support, which launched January 1, 2015, to further train, advise, and assist Afghan security forces.
 The Netherlands planned on contributing to this mission until the end of 2021.
-(Sources:

-BBC News [191], Government of the Netherlands [192], NATO [193], Ministry of Defence [194])
+At the end of June 2021, the Netherlands completed their military withdrawal from Afghanistan, ending a 20-year deployment.
+(Sources: BBC News, Government of the Netherlands, NATO, Ministry of Defence, Government of the Netherlands)